The Best Online LPN-to-RN Programs of 2026

 Why Is Online LPN-to-RN Program Accreditation Important?

-Enrolling in an accredited nursing school can provide access to many benefits.
-All the online LPN-to-RN programs listed in our rankings have been accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+Enrolling in an accredited nursing school can provide many benefits.
+All the online LPN-to-RN programs listed in our rankings have been accredited by the Accreditation Commission for Education in Nursing (ACEN) or the (CCNE).

-Accreditation from ACEN and CCNE signals that programs meet strict academic and professional standards.
-These accreditations also meet RN licensure requirements.
-The list below includes several points about the importance of accreditation.
+Accreditation from these groups shows that programs meet strict academic and professional standards.
+The list below includes several points about the importance of accreditation:

 • State licensing boards require an accredited nursing degree for an RN license.